yesidc/MLinPractice/README.md

 Finally, if the flag `--verbose` is set, the script outputs some additional information about the dimensionality reduction process.

 ### PCA
-To use this dimensionality reduction method follow execute the following:
+To use this dimensionality reduction method execute the following:
 - `-p` or `--pca`: Executes Principal Component Analysis given a number of components.
+- `-f` or `--export_plot`: Path to save PCA plots.

+### Grid
+To perform dimensionality reduction on the grid use `qsub dimensionality_reduction.sge`

 ## Classification